 Occurrence of vitamin D

 Because the benefits of taking the right amount of vitamin D are many, it is important to know where to find it.
 Individuals with dark skin, such as those of African, African-Caribbean, or South Asian backgrounds, face a higher risk of vitamin D deficiency due to lower UV radiation absorption, which can impact their overall health, including bone health.
+Low vitamin D levels are particularly common among individuals with dark skin due to lower UV radiation absorption.
 It has many important functions in our bodies, although we need to be very careful not to overdose it.
 To do this, it is worth consulting a specialist, which may be a doctor or pharmacist.
 However, when it comes to foods in which we can find vitamin D in quite significant amounts, these are yeast, liver, egg yolks, but also fish products and fish oils.
 Dietary supplements are also an essential source of vitamin D intake, especially for individuals at risk of deficiency.
 Undoubtedly everyone will find among these products something suitable for their taste and conviction, and therefore will be able to provide an adequate amount of this substance, or rather macroelement, which is so important for our health.

 Few people know this, but vitamin D is produced when we spend long enough in the sun.
 Even a twenty-minute walk in the sun is enough to produce the necessary amount of vitamin D for our body to function efficiently and healthily.
 Of course, it should come as no surprise that this accelerates the ageing process.
 Weakening of muscle strength and painful cramps or problems with walking are also typical symptoms of deficiency.
 If the vitamin is lacking during fetal life, there is a risk of schizophrenia or even autism.
 It is important to balance sun exposure to obtain sufficient vitamin D while minimizing the risk of skin cancer.